 An accomplished performer, Karla is a frequent recitalist who appears in both large and small ensembles in Austin and throughout the Central Texas area.
 She has worked with numerous artists in other disciplines including composers, dancers, choreographers, visual artists, poets, authors and actors.
 Her ability to play a broad and diverse spectrum of repertoire has made her in demand as a performer of new works, a sought after chamber musician and a featured artist in a baroque cantata series.
 Karla has also volunteered extensively with non-profit music organizations and collaborated on events benefitting associations as diverse as Please be Kind to Cyclists, Hope Arts Festival, Symphony of the Soul and Wheelchairs for Iraqi Kids.

 Karla received her doctorate in cello performance from The University of Texas at Austin.
 She holds additional degrees from The University of Michigan (M.M.) and the University of Manitoba (B.M.).
 Her principal teachers have included Anthony Elliott, Phyllis Young, Ronald Leonard and the late Julie Banton.
-Karla has spent summers at The Banff Center for the Arts, the Aspen Music School, The Johannesen School for the Arts, Texas Music Festival, Aria Summer Academy and the International String Workshop.
+Karla has spent summers at The Banff Center for the Arts, the Aspen Music School, The Johannesen School for the Arts, Texas Music Festival, Aria Summer Academy and the International String Workshop in Austria.

 In her spare time, Karla enjoys running the many hilly and scenic trails of Austin and Central Texas where she trains for full and half marathons.
-Karla’s most devoted friend in this daily pursuit of higher learning and musical study is her 1770 Joseph Hill cello.